-Graduate 4

-About APUS 5

-Message from the President 6

-Mission, Vision, and Core Values 7

-History 8

-Accreditation and Licensure 10

-Leadership 14

-Financial Disclosure 15

-Disability Accommodations 16

-Employment Disclosure 17

-Policies 18

-Alcohol and Drug Policy 19

-Harassment, Discrimination, and Retaliation Policy 20

-University General Grievance Procedure 21

-Technology Requirements 22

-Grading Policies 23

-Repeat Coursework 25

-Residential Credit Policy 27

-Student Rights and Responsibilities 28

-Catalog Changes 29

-Catalog Addenda 30

-Academic Schools 31

-School of Arts & Humanities 32

-School of Business 33

-School of Education 34

-School of Health Sciences 35

-School of Science, Technology, Engineering & Math 36

-School of Security & Global Studies 37

-Faculty 39

-Academic Programs 42

-Doctoral Programs 43
+Graduate

+About APUS

+Message from the President

+Mission, Vision, and Core Values

+History

+Accreditation and Licensure

+Leadership

+Financial Disclosure

+Disability Accommodations

+Employment Disclosure

+Policies

+Alcohol and Drug Policy

+Credit Hour Definition

+Grading Policies

+Harassment, Discrimination, and Retaliation Policy 24

+Repeat Coursework

+Residential Credit Policy

+Student Rights and Responsibilities

+Technology Requirements

+University General Grievance Procedure

+Catalog Changes

+Catalog Addenda

+Academic Schools

+School of Arts & Humanities

+School of Business

+School of Education

+School of Health Sciences

+School of Science, Technology, Engineering & Math 70

+School of Security & Global Studies

+Graduate Studies

+Faculty

+Academic Programs

+Doctoral Programs

 Doctor of Global Security (D.G.S.)
-44

 Doctor of Strategic Intelligence (D.S.I.)
-53

-Master's Programs 62

-Master of Arts in Criminal Justice 63

-viaster of Arts in Emergency and Disaster Management 07

-Master of Arts in Entrepreneurship .
-69

-Master of Arts in History .
-73

-Master of Arts in Homeland Security .
-79

-Master of Arts in Humanities .
-86

-Master of Arts in Intelligence Studies .
-88

-Master of Arts in International Relations and Conflict Resolution .
-95

-Master of Arts in Legal Studies 100

-Master of Arts in Management 102

-Master of Arts in Military History 107

-Master of Arts in Military Studies 113

-Master of Arts in National Security Studies 117

-Master of Arts in Political Science 122

-Master of Arts in Psychology 127

-Master of Arts in Reverse Logistics Management 129

-Master of Arts in Security Management 131

-Master of Arts in Transportation and Logistics Management 133

-Master of Business Administration 136

-Master of Education in Teaching 146

-Master of Education: Educational Leadership 152

-Master of Education: Teaching - Non-Licensure Concentration in Elementary Education 155

-Master of Education: Teaching - Non-Licensure Concentration in Secondary Social Studies 157

-Master of Public Administration 160

-Master of Public Health 165

-Master of Public Policy 167

-Master of Science in Accounting 172

-Master of Science in Applied Business Analytics 174

-Master of Science in Cybersecurity Studies 176

-Master of Science in Environmental Policy and Management 178

-Master of Science in Health Information Management 183

-Master of Science in Information Technology 185

-Master of Science in Nursing 189

-Master of Science in Space Studies 192

-Master of Science in Sports and Health Sciences 195

-Master of Science in Sports Management 199
+Master's Programs)

+Dual Master of Arts in Emergency and Disaster Management and Homeland Security 2

+Master of Arts in Criminal Justice 5

+Master of Arts in Emergency and Disaster Management

+)

+Master of Arts in Entrepreneurship)

+Master of Arts in History 5

+Master of Arts in Homeland Security 112 2

+Master of Arts in Humanities)

+Master of Arts in Intelligence Studies l

+Master of Arts in International Relations and Global Security

+Master of Arts in Legal Studies 3

+Master of Arts in Management 5

+Master of Arts in Military History 2

+Master of Arts in Military Studies 3

+Master of Arts in National Security Studies 2

+Master of Arts in Political Science 7

+Master of Arts in Psychology 2

+Master of Arts in Reverse Logistics Management 166 5

+Master of Arts in Security Management 3

+Master of Arts in Sociology)

+Master of Arts in Supply Chain Management 2

+Master of Arts in Transportation and Logistics Management

+1

+Master of Business Administration 7

+Master of Education in Teaching 7

+Master of Education: Educational Leadership 193 3

+Master of Education: Online Teaching 7

+Master of Education: Student Affairs in Higher Education

+)

+Master of Education: Teaching - Non-Licensure Concentration in Elementary Education 2

+Master of Education: Teaching - Non-Licensure Concentration in Secondary Social Studies 1

+Master of Public Administration 7

+Master of Public Health 3

+Master of Public Policy 5